What is the Federal Skilled Trades Program (FSTP)?

 - Minor Group 922 - Supervisors, assembly and fabrication

 - Minor Group 923 - Central control and process operators in processing and manufacturing

 - Minor Group 924 - Utilities equipment operators and controllers

 The Federal Skilled Trades Class immigration can be applied online through the Canada Express Entry System.
 Applications are very sensitive as a mere incorrect NOC code can lead to rejection of the application.
 Our professionals can help you in filling out an efficient application.
 Processing time may take up to six months.

 Note: All applications must be made with the revised NOC codes in case your application is made using the NOC 2006 code it must also include a Labor Market Impact Assessment (LMIA).
-Although the Federal Skilled Trades Program (FSTP) does not require educational achievements, they can serve as extra points in Comprehensive Ranking System (CRS) in Express Entry.
+Although the Federal Skilled Trades Program (FSTP) does not require educational achievements, they can serve as extra points in the Comprehensive Ranking System (CRS) in Express Entry.

 Jobs in Quebec:

-In case you intend to work in Quebec it has its own separate program known as the Quebec Skilled Trades Program.
+In case you intend to work in Quebec, it has its own separate program known as the Quebec Skilled Trades Program.
 The Federal Skilled Trades Program is only for potential immigrants who intend to live and work in any of the following: